About this Property

 *The Queen and Twin bedrooms share a bathroom with tub/shower combo

-AMENITIES INCLUDE: Screened in back porch with dining table and TV with additional seating, sunny Carolina Room with a splendid view, wet bar, propane grille on the back deck with grilling tools, and an Electric Car EV Charger in the garage.
-In addition, your family or group will appreciate a completely supplied kitchen, five T.V.s on the property, and tons of games and puzzles.
+AMENITIES INCLUDE: Screened in back porch with dining table and TV with additional seating, sunny Carolina Room with a pretty view, wet bar, propane grille on the back deck with grilling tools, and an Electric Car EV Charger in the garage.
+In addition, your family or group will savor a completely outfitted kitchen, five TVs on the property, and tons of games and puzzles.

 About the Area